duleorlovic/aws_tips/README.md

 Agility is all about speed (experiment quickly), and not about autoscale or elimination of wasted capacity.

-# Aurora

-Unparalleled high performance and availability at global scale compatible with MySQL and PostgeSQL.
-When primary instance of Amazon Auror cluster is unavailable, aurora promotes an existing replica in another AZ to a new primary instance automatically.

 # Amazon detective

 Intrusion detection using cloudtrail logs, vpc flow logs , amazon guardduty, eks